 (Mark Roberge reference)

-The reality is that it is a managers job to help a new employee succeed.
-Young managers often come to the conclusion that it’s the employees fault way too quickly.
+The reality is that it is a manager’s job to help a new employee succeed.
+Young managers often conclude that it’s the employees’ fault way too quickly.
 The organization needs to hold the manager accountable for the success of the employee, and the decision to cut an employee should not come quickly without thought.
+Since performance indicators and tracking tools like Profit OKR Software are used to evaluate employees, the organization should also evaluate the management style of managers.

 Heavy commission plans